Q: Is there anything I need to do before receiving a treatment?

 Q: How many treatments will I need?

-A: That depends on the duration, severity, and nature of your complaint.
+A: That depends on the duration, severity, and nature of your complaint as well as what service you are interested in.
 You may need only a single treatment for an acute condition.
 A series of 5-10 treatments may resolve many chronic problems.
 Some degenerative conditions may require many treatments over time.
+Research has found it takes about 10 treatments for the effects of red light therapy or infrared therapy to be most noticeable.
+Micro-needling and nano-needling are also treatments we recommend you do as part of a program, ideally 10 sessions to receive optimal results.
 To help reduce the number of treatments, dietary modifications, exercise, relaxation techniques, self-massage, and/or herbal medicines may be recommended.
 The benefits are cumulative, much like a regular exercise program or healthy diet.
 The more dedicated you are to regular self-care, the better you will feel and the faster your body will respond.

 Q: Will it be covered by my insurance?

 A: Acupuncture is one of the CAM therapies that are more commonly covered by insurance.
-We are an in network provider for Blue Shield of CA, United Healthcare & Optum.
+We are an in network provider for United Healthcare PPO Multiplans.
 However, you should check with your insurer before you start treatment to see whether acupuncture will be covered for your condition and, if so, to what extent.
 However, if you’re insurance does not cover treatments, the cost is still very affordable.
-Therapeutic yoga is not covered by insurance.
+Red light therapy, infrared therapy, micro-needling, nano-needling, & therapeutic yoga are not covered by insurance.
 You are more then welcome to use your health savings or flex spending accounts for any of our services.
+We are also happy to provide a super bill for you to submit to your insurance company for potential reimbursement if we are not in network with your insurance company.

 Q: Are oils or lotions used?